openstack/openstack-manuals/doc/user-guide/source/cli_ceilometer.rst

   ongoing performance, such as the CPU utilization for an instance.
 Meters exist for each type of resource.
 For example, a separate ``cpu_util`` meter exists for each instance.
-The life cycle of a meter is decoupled from the existence of its related resource.
+The lifecycle of a meter is decoupled from the existence of its related resource.
 The meter persists after the resource goes away.